Expanding solutions of quasilinear parabolic equations: Cone differential operators and the Laplacian on manifolds with conical singularities

-We regard $\Delta$ as an element in the class of {\em cone differential operators}, i.e. the naturally appearing degenerate differential operators on $\mathbb{B}$, and employ the underline theory in order to show certain properties related to the existence and regularity theory for partial differential equations.
-We summarize in the sequel some basic facts concerning the calculus of cone differential operators.
-For further details we refer to \cite{GKM}, \cite{Le}, \cite{SS}, \cite{Schu} and \cite{Sei}.
+In this section we explain the parts (i) and (ii) in Remark \ref{Remarkexp}.
+We start by recalling some basic facts concerning the calculus of cone differential operators.
+For further details we refer to \cite{SS1}, \cite{SS} and to the references therein.